-With a licence to occupy, the licensee is granted permission to use all or part of the property on a non-exclusive basis.
-This means that the owner of the property is also allowed to use the property at the same time.
+With a licence to occupy, you grant the licensee permission to use all or part of the property on a non-exclusive basis.
+(Shelter’s explanation of what a licence is can be found here.)
+This means that the owner of the property can use the property at the same time.

 From a legal perspective the licensee does not have any legal interest in the property, just permission to make use of all or part of the property, subject to any reservations in the licence agreement.

 With a tenancy agreement the landlord grants exclusivity of occupation to the tenant.
 This means that the landlord cannot use or access the property without the tenant’s consent, subject to common exclusions found in a tenancy agreement, such as the right to enter, with notice, to make inspections.